upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 series: [Markdown]
 ---

 A quick reference cheat sheet, on how to write math notation in Markdown documents, as supported in native VSCode.
-Note that editor VSCode supports math notation based on TeX, LaTex, and KaTeX, without having to install  further libraries or applications that are sometimes required when using other editors and authoring tools.
+Note that editor VSCode supports math notation based on LaTex, by way of implementing KaTeX, without having to install further libraries or applications that are sometimes required when using other editors and authoring tools.

 <!--more-->